Social Anxiety is Treatable

 About Matt Bedell, LPC-S, LCDC and a common question about medication.

 I am a mental health professional based in Allen, Texas.
-You can click to learn more about me or my approach.
+You can click to learn more about me or my approach, or the rates and fees.
 In my office, people learn to manage both the physical symptoms and emotional symptoms of social anxiety through talk therapy.
 However, I treat social anxiety by meeting you where you are; if you’d like to pursue medication, I can refer you to some professionals to ensure you get competent care throughout your treatment.
 However, your treatment for social anxiety does not have to include medication if you do not want to.
 Perhaps thinking of seeing a psychiatrist or your primary care feels daunting right now.
 I’ll meet you where you’re at and support you throughout each step.
 There is no judgment either way; I cannot prescribe medication as a Licensed Professional Counselor - Supervisor (#78075) and Licensed Chemical Dependency Counselor (#16238).
 Yet, many of the people I work with do seek medication to help in an ongoing effort or for specific stages of talk therapy.

 For those ready for medication, here’s a handout with questions you can ask your doctor to help guide the conversation.